-Janice, who is originally from Glasgow but moved to Hungary ten years ago, doesn’t feel her gender hindered her when looking for a job in this industry, although she has experienced some strange interview questions:
+Originally from Glasgow, Janice moved to Hungary ten years ago and doesn’t feel her gender hindered her when looking for a job in oil and gas, although she has experienced some strange interview questions:

-“In one particular interview for a graduate engineering position I was asked about my 'opinion on children' which I felt was a highly inappropriate and judgmental question to direct at me… particularly ridiculous considering I was only 20 years of age at the time,” she recalled.
+“In an interview for a graduate engineering position, I was asked about my 'opinion on children' which I felt was a highly inappropriate and judgmental question to direct at me… particularly ridiculous considering I was only 20 years of age at the time,” she recalled.

-While the number of women in the industry has increased over the years and they are far more accepted then the once were, Janice said: “It is still relatively unusual to come across more than a few female engineers in one place.
+While the number of women in technical industries such as oil and gas has increased over the years, Janice said: “It’s still relatively unusual to come across more than a few female engineers in one place.
 However, my choice of work locations may have an implicit impact on that observation as I have spent the past ten years working in remote desert environments which are ostensibly not the most appealing for the majority of people.”

-“People are still generally surprised to see women in this industry,” Janice explained.
-“It is not uncommon to be asked about why you decided to become an engineer in the first place – which is not a question that would typically be levied at male colleagues – it is a question borne out of curiosity, which in itself tells you that people still perceive it to be an unorthodox choice.”
+“People are still generally surprised to see women in this industry, it’s not uncommon to be asked about why you decided to become an engineer in the first place – which is not a question that would typically be levied at male colleagues – it is a question borne out of curiosity, which in itself tells you that people still perceive it to be an unorthodox choice.”

-Although Janice does not feel that there is a gender pay gap - and nor has she been treated differently for being a women - she revealed she has experienced, “The very odd comment or stereo-typed assumption from associates over the years.”
+Although Janice does not feel that there is a gender pay gap - and nor has she been treated differently for being a woman - she revealed she has experienced, “the odd comment or stereotyped assumption from associates over the years.”

-She also explained: “I have spent a large part of my career working either in or interfacing with people from conservative cultures, where a woman’s role is far more restricted and defined within boundaries that do not necessarily align with my own views.
-This has of course meant that there is more effort required in order to establish yourself and your authority in order to try and attain equal treatment.”
+She also explained: “I have spent a large part of my career working either in or interfacing with people from conservative cultures, where a woman’s role is far more restricted and defined within boundaries that do not necessarily align with my views.
+This has, of course, meant that there is more effort required to establish yourself and your authority in order to try and attain equal treatment.”